 - The plugin is also free

 - It allows you to create a sitemap that improves search engines’ abilities to crawl your website.

 - Split a sitemap with a huge number of posts/pages to tackle the 50,000 entry limit

 - Create a news sitemap, images sitemap, and sitemaps for custom post types

-It really does exactly what you’d expect it to by generating sitemaps to help search engines crawl your website even better and notifies search engines when a new post has been published or an existing post has
+It really does exactly what you’d expect it to by generating sitemaps to help search engines crawl your website even better and notifies search engines when a new post has been published or an existing post has been update.

 2. Better WordPress Google XML Sitemaps

 The Better WordPress Google XML sitemap plugin is perfect for news websites because there is no limit to the number of URLs that you can generate an XML sitemap for and is already able to generate sitemaps that are compatible with Google News.